carlosivanr/hugo_website/content/guides/anova/2021-04-24-one-way-anova/index.markdown

 C3E9$Group <- as.factor(C3E9$Group)
 ```

-Next, specify a formula predicting Scores by Group (`Scores ~ Group`).
-Then we tell the function that we want to analyze the C3E9 data, specify our dependent variable (dv; Scores), set the effect size output to partial eta squared ("pes"), and then set the sum of squares method to type III.
+Next, we use the `anova_test()` function to conduct the ANOVA.
+First, specify a formula predicting Scores by Group (`Scores ~ Group`).
+Next, specify the dataframe to analyze.
+Finally, set the effect size output and the sum of squares method to type III.
+Most commercial statistical software packages and jmv default to the Type III sums of squares and are set as such to mirror the results in the jmv package.

 ```r